chrismclennon/junkyard/texas_state_parks/README.md

 # Texas State Parks Reservation Notifier

 A super simple script that will check the Texas State Parks site every minute and send a text when a reservation is open.
+This has worked to get me some last minute reservations to parks that were booked out. :-)

 Needs [PopcornNotify](https://popcornnotify.com/) for SMS.